usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Building the docs

-We use [tox] to isolate the documentaion build.
+We use [tox] to isolate the documentation build.
 Useful commands are as follows.

 * Build the docs: